Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Hansen, N. and Ostermeier, A., 2001.
 Completely derandomized self-adaptation in evolution strategies.
 Evolutionary Computation, 9(2), pp.159-195.

+* Rechenberg, I., 1978.
+Evolutionsstrategien.
+In Simulationsmethoden in der Medizin und Biologie (pp. 83-114).
+Springer, Berlin, Heidelberg. (*NOTE that this paper was not read directly by us since it was originally written in German.
+Here we add it owing to its historically significant contributions to EC.*)

 ## Broader Viewpoints From AI/ML

 * Domingos, P., 2015.
 The five tribes of machine learning and what you can take from each.
 ACM Learning Center. [ [www](https://learning.acm.org/techtalks/machinelearning) | [pdf](https://learning.acm.org/binaries/content/assets/leaning-center/webinar-slides/2015/five-tribes-ml_112415.pdf) ]